Vantiq/vantiq-extension-sources/udpSource/README.md

 ### Options Available for Incoming
 Options for Notifications (a.k.a. incoming messages) are as follows.
 If no options are valid then no Notifications will be sent, but if even one is set then their defaults are used.
+Options for different data types are mutually exclusive.

 #### UDP Options
 These select which ports and addresses to accept data from.
 If none of these are set but other incoming options are, then messages will be accepted from any port and address.
 Messages can be received from any address and port combination that exists in receiveAddresses and receivePorts, as well as any server specified in receiveServers